paulanthonywilson/2014blog/pages/stagecoach-mitchell/index.md

 {% stagecoach %}
 {% cctv 1953.14 7 %}

-Unable to move to the right turn lane, I hold my position (about 2m from the kerb) as the lane closes in from the right.
+Unable to move to the right turn lane, I held my position (about 2m from the kerb) as the lane closed in from the right.

 {% stagecoach %}
 {% cctv 1953.15 1 %}

-Mitchell enters the right turn lane, but he's not going to turn right.
+Mitchell entered the right turn lane, but he wasn't going to turn right.

 {% stagecoach %}
 {% cctv 1953.15 7 %}

-Instead the rear of the bus swings towards me, as we enter the corner.
+Instead the rear of the bus swung towards me, as we entered the corner.

 {% stagecoach %}
 {% cctv 1953.16 7 %}